izikeros/blog/content/posts/posts/2020/2020-01-31-finding_errors_in_data_data_validation.md

 In the above example, the `ttest_1samp` function is used to perform a one-sample t-test, which tests whether the sample mean is significantly different from a specified value (in this case, 8.5).
 The `t_statistic` and `p_value` returned by the function can be used to determine whether the hypothesis is true or false.
 If the `p_value` is less than a specified significance level (such as 0.05), this suggests that the hypothesis is false and that the sample mean is significantly different from 8.5.

-In conclusion, hypothesis testing is a useful method for identifying errors in data, allowing you to make informed decisions based on accurate information.
+Hypothesis testing is a useful method for identifying errors in data, allowing you to make informed decisions based on accurate information.
 By formulating and testing hypotheses, you can determine whether a sample mean is significantly different from a specified value or whether two samples are significantly different from each other, helping you to quickly identify outliers and anomalies in your data.

 <a id="using-data-cleaning-techniques-to-remove-or-correct-errors"></a>
 ## Using Data Cleaning Techniques to Remove or Correct Errors